External Credit Policies

 Some departments may offer placement exams or other evaluations that allow a student to bypass lower-level content in that department, most commonly mathematics and foreign language.
-No credit is awarded for these departmental exams or evaluations - they are for placement purposes only.
+No credit is awarded for these departmental exams or evaluations as they are for placement purposes only.
 In some cases, a waiver of the bypassed course(s) may be noted on the student's academic record.
 No academic credit is awarded when a course is waived.
 Students should contact their respective academic advising office for additional information.

 Students who entered JHU prior to Fall 2015 should view the appropriate archived catalog.